middtown/react-todo-walkthrough-jquery/sprints/Sprint6.md

   }
 ```

-Phew!
-Now we can test out our props-flow by clicking on a todo and trigger a `console.log`.
+Now we can test out our props-flow by clicking on a todo and triggering a `console.log`.

 ### Breaking it Down:

 #### Trickling Down